 Pastor Fred holds a Bachelor of Arts degree in Bible and Theology from the Pan-African Christian University, Kenya, and a Master of Arts degree in Leadership and Organizational Management from the International Leadership University (ILU), Kenya.
 He is a Ph.D.
 Candidate at the ILU with a focus on Corporate Leadership.

 MARGARET W. MUNENE, MBA

-Jessie Githanga is an Associate Professor in the Department of Human Pathology, University of Nairobi, Kenya and has an adjunct position as Clinical Assistant Professor, Division of Infectious Diseases, University of Maryland, Baltimore (UMB), USA.
-Her training background is in general pathology, haematology and blood transfusion.
-From 2004 to 2011, she served as the Chair of the Department of Human Pathology, University of Nairobi.
-She provides clinical services in haematopathology and oncology at the Kenyatta National Hospital, consultancy services at Gertrude’s Children Hospital and has published widely in peer reviewed journals.
-In 2015 CEO Global awarded her the Most Influential Women in Africa Regional Award and the Lifetime Achievement Regional Award (Education and Training).
-She is a member of several professional associations and a founder trustee of Kenya Childhood Cancer Trust.
+Jessie is an Associate Professor in the Department of Human Pathology, University of Nairobi, Kenya, and has an adjunct position as Assistant Professor, Division of Infectious Diseases, University of Maryland, Baltimore (UMB), USA.
+Her training background is in general pathology, haematology, and blood transfusion, and she has served as Chair of the Department of Human Pathology, University of Nairobi (2004 to 2011).